netgrif/application-engine/docs/roles/permissions.md

 ### User reference

-Defined user lists can be referenced with **userRef** element, this element will contain definition of permissions.
+Defined user lists can be referenced with **userRef** element, this element will contain the definition of permissions.
-Permissions are explained [here](#Permissions).
+Permission documentation can be found [here](#Permissions).
 User list can be referenced as follows:

-- as child element of document for referencing user list on cases:
+- as a child element of the `document` tag for referencing user list on cases:

 ```
 <document xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation="petriflow_schema.xsd">